3D printing frequently asked questions

 When Stratasys recently introduced new materials, for example, it updated the firmware for several of its existing printers so that they could make use of it.
 Existing users’ hardware investments will last longer, becoming more versatile over time.

-“I’d usually advise potential clients that a printer could last them ten years,” Smith says.
-“We’ve got five or six in the Laser Lines office approaching that age now, all still putting in good service.”
+We usually advise potential clients that a printer could last them ten years, and have got five or six in the Laser Lines office approaching that age now, all still putting in good service.

 What will a 3D printer cost me?

 Businesses have specific uses in mind, and know how much they want to save by investing in a 3D printer.
 If they have been using a bureau service, they need to calculate how quickly the printer will pay for itself in time- and cost-savings.

 When someone says a part sounds expensive if it’s produced on site, it is surprisingly easy to justify the price of a 3D printer.
 When you consider that it saves the client the expense of having something designed remotely, the inconvenience of losing the connection between the engineering and production stages, and the hassle of waiting for a third-party to do your job among several others.